-1. The judicial authorities of a Contracting State may in accordance with the provisions of the law of that State, request for the taking of evidence in civil and commercial matters by means of Letters of Request addressed to the competent judicial authorities of the other State.
+1. The judicial authorities of a Contracting state may in accordance with the provisions of its law request for the taking of evidence in civil and commercial matters by means of Letters of Request addressed to the competent judicial authorities of the other Contracting State.

-- 2. For the purpose of this Agreement, taking of evidence shall be deemed to cover: - a. the taking of the statements, on oath or otherwise, of a witness; - b. the submission of oath to a witness, with regard to any legal proceedings; and - c. the production, identification or examination of documents, records, samples relevant to the evidence requested and submitted by the person whose evidence is taken under sub-paras (a) & (b) above. - 3.
-A Letter of Request shall specify: - a. the judicial or other competent authority requesting the evidence; - b. the nature of the proceedings for which the evidence is required and all necessary information related thereto; - c. the names and addresses of the Parties to the proceedings; - d. the evidence to be obtained; and - e. the names and addresses of the persons to be examined.
+2. For the purpose of this Agreement, taking of evidence shall be deemed to cover:

+(a) the taking of the statements, on oath or otherwise, of a witness;

+- (b) the submission of oath to a witness, with regard to any judicial proceedings; and - (c) the production, identification or examination of documents, recordings, samples relevant to the evidence requested and submitted by the person whose evidence is taken under sub-paras (a) and (b) above.

+3. A letter of Request shall specify:

+(a) the judicial or other competent authority requesting the evidence;

+- (b) the nature of the proceedings for which the evidence is required and all necessary information related thereto; - (c) the names and addresses of the Parties to the proceedings; - (d) the evidence to be obtained; and - (e) the names and addresses of the persons to be examined.

-4. Where deemed necessary, the Letters of Request shall be accompanied by a list of interrogatories to be put to the witnesses or other persons involved or a statement of the subject matter about which they are to be examined and the documents relevant to such evidence or statement.
+4. Where deemed necessary, the Letters of Request shall be accompanied by a list of interrogatories to be put to the witnesses or other persons involved and a statement of the subject matter about which they are to be examined and the documents relevant to such evidence or statement.